 While it all seems straightforward on paper, the size of the warehouse, products ordered, availability of staff, and frequency of orders coming in and going out can make order management a complex endeavor nightmare for warehouse managers.

-What is order management?
+What is Order Management?

-Simply put, order management is the ability to manage every customer order efficiently right from receiving to fulfillment.
-The objective of efficient order handling is to ensure that it ensures that customers receive the correct products they have ordered and that too in an undamaged state.
+Order Management definition: Order management is the ability to manage every customer order efficiently right from receiving to fulfillment.
+The objective of efficient order handling is to ensure that customers receive the correct products they have ordered and that too in an undamaged state.